MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/installation.md

 ```bash
 yum install java-1.8.0-openjdk perl perl-JSON perl-libwww-perl perl-LWP-Protocol-https python make wget git rdiff-backup rsync socat iptables sudo procps which
 ```

+### Configuring the firewall / NAT
+If you are going to run the Minecraft server on your computer, you may need to route some ports to the server (if you are running the Minecraft server with a hosting company, they most likely already have the ports open).
+Instructions on how to accomplish this are beyond the scope of this document, but here are some things you will need to know:

+* The default port for the Minecraft server is: 25565.
+* If you wish to run multiple world servers using this script, you may want to open a range of ports (for example 25565 - 25575).
+* If you are using BungeeCord, you will most likely need to only open the default port: 25565.

+See the [iptables.rules](https://github.com/MinecraftServerControl/mscs/blob/master/iptables.rules) file for a very basic set of rules that you can use with the Iptables firewall.

 ---

 ## Quick start